BoltsFramework/Bolts-Android/Readme.md

   // to some extent.

   // Use the target URL from the App Link to locate content.
-  Uri targetUrl = AppLinks.getTargetUrl(getIntent());
+  Uri targetUrl = AppLinks.getTargetUrlFromInboundIntent(getIntent());
+  if (targetUrl != null) {
+    // This is activity is started by app link intent.

+    // targetUrl is the URL shared externerly.
+In most cases, you embed your content identifier
+    // in this data.
+In this case, you can hanle with the targetUrl just as how you hanle https urls.
-  String profileName = targetUrl.getLastPathSegment();
+    String profileName = HttpDeepLinkHandler.getProfileName(targetUrl);

+    // If you need to access other data you passing from the meta tag from your website or from opening app.
+    // You can get them from applinkData and referrerAppData.
+    Bundle applinkData = AppLinks.getAppLinkData(getIntent());
+    Bundle referrerAppData = applinkData.getBundle("referer_app_link");

-  // You can also check the query string easily.
+    // Apps can easily check the Extras and App Link data from the App Link as well.
+    String fbAccessToken = AppLinks.getAppLinkExtras("fb_access_token");
-  String query = targetUrl.getQueryParameter("query");
+    String refererData = AppLinks.getAppLinkExtras("referer");
+  } else {
+    // Not an applink, your existing code goes here.

     // Apps that have existing deep-linking support and map their App Links to existing
     // deep-linking functionality may instead want to perform these operations on the original
     // data URL.
-  String profileName = getIntent().getData().getLastPathSegment();
+    String profileName = HttpDeepLinkHandler.getProfileName(getIntent().getData());

-  // You can also check the query string easily.
-  String query = getIntent().getData().getQueryParameter("query");

-  // Apps can easily check the Extras and App Link data from the App Link as well.
-  String fbAccessToken = AppLinks.getAppLinkExtras("fb_access_token");
-  String refererData = AppLinks.getAppLinkExtras("referer");
+  }
 }
 ```